soniaisiganporia/awesome-cassandra/README.md

 ### With Spark
 - [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector): This library lets you expose Cassandra tables as Spark RDDs, write Spark RDDs to Cassandra tables, and execute arbitrary CQL queries in your Spark applications.
 - [Stratio Deep](https://github.com/Stratio/stratio-deep): Deep is a thin integration layer between Apache Spark and several NoSQL datastores.
 We actually support Apache Cassandra and MongoDB, but in the near future we will add support for sever other datastores.
+- [Docker container for Kafka - Spark streaming - Cassandra](https://github.com/Yannael/kafka-sparkstreaming-cassandra) - This Dockerfile sets up a complete streaming environment for experimenting with Kafka, Spark streaming (PySpark), and Cassandra.
 ### Search / Secondary Indexes
 - [Tuning DSE Search](http://www.datastax.com/dev/blog/tuning-dse-search) Tuning DSE Search – Indexing latency and query latency
 - [Elassandra](http://www.elassandra.io/): Elassandra = Elasticsearch as a Cassandra secondary index.